cmaarkol/cmaarkol.github.io/_pages/about.md

 ======
 Carol is interested in
-semantics of programming languages, in particular probabilistic and differentiable programming languages.
+semantics of programming languages, in particular probabilistic and differentiable programming languages and Markov Chain Monte Carlo inference algorithms.